frappe/erpnext_documentation/user/manual/en/education/fees.md

 **In this document we can maintain the Fee Records of the students.**

-At the time of submission of Fees by each student, a new Fees Record will be created wherein all the details of the student, Program they are enrolled to, Accounting information etc. would be maintained.
+At the time of submission of Fees by each student, a new Fees Record will be created wherein all the details of the student, Program they are enrolled in, Accounting information, etc. would be maintained.

-To access Fees, go to
+To access Fees, go to:

 > Home > Education > Fees > Fees